arvganesh/super-mario-kart-ppo/README.md

 >>> print(env.observation_space)
 Box(0, 255, (224, 256, 3), uint8)
 ```

+However, using [wrappers](https://gymnasium.farama.org/api/wrappers/), these observations can be modified to be normalized, grayscaled, and resized.

 ### Reward Function, Done Condition, Time Penalty
 `data.json` contains locations of important variables.
 [See this](https://retro.readthedocs.io/en/latest/integration.html#variable-locations-data-json).